marklchaves/gallery-image-captions/README.md

 ## Responsive CSS Example

 I recommend adding the following media queries if you use galleries with more than one image.
-The two media queries below will stack 2x1 and 3x1 galleries into an 1 column x n rows or 2 column x n rows as needed.
+The two media queries below will stack 2x1 and 3x1 galleries into a 1 column x n rows or 2 column x n rows as needed.

 ```css
 /* Media Queries for Responsive Galleries */